section-engineering-education/engineering-education/articles/android-workmanager/index.md

 Once the application starts, it calls the `startWork` function which starts our work.
 This starts both the oneTimeWork and periodicWork.
 The one time work completes immediately and adds one user to the Room database.
 The periodicWork also starts by adding one user to the database and another user after 15 minutes.
 So after 2 hours, the periodicWork will have added 8 users.
 On the first run the application should show 2 users.
 One from the oneTimeWork and another from the periodicWork.

 ### Conclusion
 With that, you have the basic information about WorkManager.
 As you can see, it is easier to schedule background tasks.
 You are able to run tasks like network calls even if the application closes.
-A good use case could be backing up data on a different network.
+A good use case could be backing up data on a different network like cloud services.
 This can be done when some constraints are met and you have the assurance of your work being done.
 Go ahead and clone the [repo](https://github.com/LinusMuema/kotlin/tree/workManager) and run the application.
 Feel free to raise a PR or an issue with any updates.